CaretJuice/adv-dbt-ga4/README.md

 It's not intended to be usable on its own.
 If you are looking for free dbt and dbt-GA4 training, check out the [dbt-GA4 Setup course](https://caretjuice.com/courses/intro-to-dbt-ga4-on-demand/).

-## Implementation 03 Practice End
+## Implementation 03 Expand End

-This branch, `imp-03-practice-end`, takes you to the end of the Practice section of the third lesson of Advanced dbt-GA4 Implementation.
+This branch, `imp-03-expand-end`, takes you to the end of the Expand section of the third lesson of Advanced dbt-GA4 Implementation.

-By the end of this lesson, you should have created fact models for all events that you want using the `build_event_model` macro and partitioned all of those models by date.
+By the end of this lesson, you should have explored Google's event documentation and how the dbt-GA4 package implements staging event models understanding some of the quirks of both documentation and implementation.

+With that knowledge, you should have manually added a few fields to your fact event models where the `build_event_model` macro can't do it for you.

 ## Course, Lesson, Section Branching Structure